 The municipal government is also keen to facilitate a multi-consultation every year (most likely every May, starting in 2018).
-The process would last a week and bring together the consultations put forward by municipal groups and the public which have first been approved at Full Council.
-The Councillor for Participation and Districts, Gala Pin, explained that these consultations would be guaranteed a 30 day debate period and local residents would receive information on the issues to be voted on.
+The process will last a week and bring together the consultations put forward by municipal groups and the public which have first been approved at Full Council.
+These consultations will be guaranteed a 30 day debating period and local residents will receive information on the issues to be voted on.

 The new legislative project allows for anyone officially residing in the city and aged 16 or over to vote, and in contrast to current regulations will not insist on a minimum participation percentage.